zulip/zulip/api_docs/real-time-events.md

 immediately to events happening in Zulip.
 This API is what powers the real-time updates in the Zulip web and mobile apps.
-As a result, the events available via this API cover all changes to data displayed in the Zulip product, from new messages to stream descriptions to emoji reactions to changes in user or organization-level settings.
+As a result, the events available via this API cover all changes to data displayed in the Zulip product, from new messages to channel descriptions to emoji reactions to changes in user or organization-level settings.

 ## Using the events API